A fun little heart-shaped, crispy cookie: Chocolate Wafer Cookies

 Chocolate Wafer Cookies

-3/4 cup Dutch process cocoa powder
+- ¾ cup Dutch process cocoa powder

-1/2 teaspoon salt
+- ½ teaspoon salt

-1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-3/4 cup unsalted butter
+- ¾ cup (1½ sticks) unsalted butter

-1 cup + 2 Tablespoons granulated white sugar
+- 1 cup + 2 tablespoons granulated white sugar

-1 large egg
+- 1 large egg

-1 Tablespoon water
+- 1 tablespoon water

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

 - In a separate, larger bowl, beat the butter until light and fluffy.
 Add sugar and continue beating until it's well incorporated.
 Then add egg, water, and vanilla and beat for at least 2 minutes, until the mixture has lightened both in color and texture.
 Gently mix in the dry ingredients.

-2. Using clean hands, shape the dough into a flattened disk.
+- Using clean hands, shape the dough into a flattened disk.
 Wrap in plastic wrap and refrigerate for 3 to 4 hours, or overnight.
 This dough is very soft, so it's imperative that it's been chilled before you roll it out.

-3. Preheat oven to 325°F. Lightly grease (or line with parchment or silpats) two or three baking sheets.
+- Preheat oven to 325°F. Lightly grease (or line with parchment or silpats) two or three baking sheets.

-5. Bake the cookies for 17 to 18 minutes.
+- Bake the cookies for 17 to 18 minutes.
 (Watch carefully; it's difficult to tell when they're done, as they're so dark you can't see if they're brown, but when you start to smell them they're probably done.
 If you smell even a whiff of burning, remove them from the oven immediately.)
 Transfer the cookies to a rack and cool them completely.

-*You can use these cookies to frost, fill or as decorations on a cake.
+- You can use these cookies to frost, fill or as decorations on a cake.
 They can also be served as "tea" cookies by themselves.